AztecProtocol/engineering-designs/in-progress/8757-fees/design.md

 A percentage of each block's fee asset fees are paid to the prover of the epoch.
 The percentage is determined based on the quote submitted by the prover for the epoch.

 This quote is submitted by the prover in epoch `i+1` to prove epoch `i`, and is thus claimed/submitted to L1 by a proposer in epoch `i+1`.

-In order to prevent a prover bribing a proposer into accepting a quote with an extremely high fee, the maximum fee a prover can submit for an epoch proof quote is `MAXIMUM_EPOCH_PROOF_QUOTE_FEE`.

-## Clarifications and considerations

-### Why is `blobs_per_block` a constant?

-It makes computation easier.
-Otherwise block builder would need to know the number of blobs consumed by the transaction while it is building.

-### L1 Congestion

-If L1 gas spikes during an epoch, this will be reflected in the `wei_per_l1_gas` and `wei_per_l1_blob_gas` oracles and make their way into the cost.

-However, these oracles lag the current L1 base fees.
-Furthermore, the base fee computed at the time of a block being proposed may differ from the base fee at the time of the epoch being verified.

-Thus, it is possible for L1 gas prices to spike to a point where it is not profitable for a prover to submit their proof to L1.
-There are two retorts:
-1. The prover should bake in a risk premium to compensate them for this risk; it is similar to the risk that the price of fee asset relative to any other asset shifts against them.
-2. The prover can wait until the end of the epoch waiting for a less congested window to submit their proof to L1.

-### Not charging for DA separately

-By effectively charging each proposed block as though it uses BLOBS_PER_BLOCK blobs, we can simplify by not charging separately for DA, and instead add the use of the blobs directly to the block cost.

-Regardless, the AVM supports DA gas metering per opcode, so it would not be difficult to add in the future if we change our mind.

-Further, it is assumed that the proving cost will dominate the cost of the transaction, so this simplification makes implementation easier, and UX better.

 ## Change Set